bbaral09/mytestrepo/README.md

 1. Remove the association of the VPN-attachment from the TGW default route table
 2. Associate the VPN attachment with the TGW VPN route table deployed via CFT ( The CFT will deploy the VPN route table named prefix-vpn-route-table-csr )

-## Cisco CSR necessary manual configuration

-1. Configure the IPSEC VPN tunnel with the TGW
-2. Configure the NAT for egress traffic

 # Resources
 - transit-pa-ciscovpc.json: Deploys a VPC with two route tables, 4 subnets (all with the same netmask) on the same availability zone, 3 of the subnets are dedicated to CISCO and 1 subnet is reserved for future use.